NexPlayer/Unity-SDK/advanced/audio-track.md

-# Audio Tracks
+# Audio tracks

 The NexPlayer™ SDK provides the functionality to retrieve and select the Audio Tracks configured in any DASH and HLS manifest.
 For example, to output and change the audio from English to Spanish.
-This functionality is only supported in Android and iOS devices.
+This functionality is only supported on Android and iOS devices.

 ## NexPlayer™ API for audio tracks

-#### Audio track variables inherited from NexPlayerBehaviour:
+#### Audio track variables inherited from NexPlayerBehaviour

 **public struct NexPlayerAudioStream**
 Struct to store information of one audio track.
 It contains: